knative/docs/docs/eventing/experimental-features/README.md

 # Eventing experimental features

-In order to keep Knative innovative, the maintainers of this project have developed an
-[experimental features process](https://github.com/knative/eventing/blob/main/docs/experimental-features.md)
-, that allows new, experimental features to be delivered and tested by users, without affecting the stability of the core project.
+To keep Knative innovative, the maintainers of this project have developed an [experimental features process](https://github.com/knative/eventing/blob/main/docs/experimental-features.md) that allows new, experimental features to be delivered and tested by users without affecting the stability of the core project.

 <!--TODO: Add note about HOW / where users can provide feedback, otherwise there's not much point mentioning that-->